 At the beginning of 2018, California began issuing driver licenses and identification cards in accordance with the federal REAL ID Act.
 Passed by Congress in 2005, the REAL ID Act enacted the 9/11 Commission's recommendation that federal government set standards for the issuance of sources of identification.
 Obtaining a REAL ID version of a driver license or identification card is optional.
-However, after October 1, 2020, California residents will need to have a REAL ID-compliant driver license or identification, such as a passport), rather than a regular California driver license or identification card, to board a domestic flight or enter secure federal facilities.
-In 2018, the Department of Motor Vehicles began offering two types of identification-a federal compliant REAL ID driver license/identification card.
-The federal non-compliant California driver license/identification card.
-The federal non-compliant California driver license/identification card.
-(2) individuals who are able to submit satisfactory proof that their presence in the United States is authorized under federal law, but choose not to apply for a "REAL ID" driver license or identification card.
+However, after October 1, 2020, California residents will need to have a REAL ID-compliant driver license or identification card (or another REAL ID-compliant identification, such as a passport), rather than a regular California driver license or identification card, to board a domestic flight or enter secure federal facilities.
+In 2018, the Department of Motor Vehicles began offering two types of identification-a federal compliant REAL ID driver license/identification card, and a federal non-compliant California driver license/identification card.
+The federal non-compliant California driver licenses and identification cards with the words "FEDERAL LIMITS APPLY" on the front are issued to both: (1) individuals applying under AB 60; and (2) individuals who are able to submit satisfactory proof that their presence in the United States is authorized under federal law, but choose not to apply for a "REAL ID" driver license or identification card.
 The AB 60 driver license/identification card is no longer distinguishable from a regular California driver license/identification card.
 It is thus unclear whether a person with a federal non-compliant California driver license or identification card is eligible to purchase a firearm under federal law, because that person was not necessarily required to submit satisfactory proof of lawful presence in the United States.
 Because of this change, ATF rescinded the June 30, 2016 open letter, by removing the letter from its website.